“Painting is drawing with the added complication of colour and tone”

 For this painting we’ll be concentrating on a sphere.

-If you think of the basic circle shape to start with, you can quickly establish the basic construct shape of the drawing.
+If you think of the basic circle shape to start with, you can quickly set up the basic construct shape of the drawing.

 I’m working on a coloured ground and am using a 3B pencil to draw out.